-A follow-up geochemical sampling program at 160 m, including more detailed geophysical surveying, was conducted in the first half, 2021.
+A follow-up geochemical sampling program at 160 m spacing and more detailed geophysical surveying, was conducted in the first half, 2021.
 This defined very prospective low level geochemical targets coincident and semi coincident with major structures defined by the magnetic surveying.
-3D magnetic modelling conducted over 5 cross sections has shown major structures dipping steely below the gravel cover providing potential future drill targets.
-Major extensions to the ground magnetic surveys are planned in early November 2021.
+3D magnetic modelling conducted over 5 cross sections has defined major structures dipping steely below the gravel cover providing potential future drill targets.
+Further extensions to the ground magnetic surveys were carried out in early November 2021.
 These surveys are expected to delineate further structures requiring low level geochemical sampling.
 An Environmental Impact Assessment (EIA) was completed and submitted in October 2021 for a future drilling program.